 One way to structure this first conference is to invite parents to share their goals, hopes, and dreams for their child.
 You could ask, “What do you think is the most important thing for Helen to learn this year?” or “What’s your biggest hope for Jeff this year?”
 Such questions immediately and meaningfully engage parents and set a collaborative tone.
 The answers give teachers important insights into their new students.

-Susan Smith, who teaches third grade at Rolling Hills Elementary in Holland, Pennsylvania, sends a letter home beforehand to give parents time to think about their hopes and dreams for their child.
-Like many teachers, she invites parents to choose both a social and an academic goal.
-By doing so, Susan eases the pressure of choosing just one goal while also demonstrating the equal importance of the social and academic curricula.
+Send a letter home beforehand to give parents time to think about their hopes and dreams for their child.
+Invite them to choose both a social and an academic goal.
+Doing so eases the pressure of choosing just one goal while also demonstrating the equal importance of the social and academic curricula.

 Another way to gather information early is to send out a form that asks parents to list special talents, skills, interests, or family traditions that they would like to share with the class.
 This establishes a connection with the family and welcomes parents into an active role in classroom life.